michaelsprice/LinuxServerConfiguration/README.md

 - `sudo ufw enable` (enables UFW)
 - **NOTE:** If it kicks you out of SSH, cd into Downloads (or wherever the lightsail_key.rsa file is) and then run `ssh -i lightsail_key.rsa ubuntu@34.207.150.199 -p 2200`
 - `sudo ufw status` (to check the status, UFW should be active)
-- Go to the AWS page, networking tab
+- Go to the AWS page, networking tab.
-- Click Add Another, leave Custom, select UDP as the protocol, port 123
+- Click Add Another, leave Custom, select UDP as the protocol, port 123.
-- Click Add Another, leave Custom, select TCP as the protocol, port 2200
+- Click Add Another, leave Custom, select TCP as the protocol, port 2200.
-- Remove port 22
+- Remove port 22.